 4. Bonneville Salt Flats

-The salt flats are quite a site!
+The salt flats are quite a sight!
 You’ll get a gorgeous sunset and backdrop here for you as you say your vows.
 It’s a great location if you wish to take some friends and family along to celebrate!
 When it rains you can get a mirrored effect as the flats fill with a thin layer of water.
 If you want to try to get this then a winter or spring elopement would be best!

 5. Goblin Valley State Park

 Goblin Valley is pretty far out there and I would consider a remote part of the desert.
-The hiking is never ending and you’ll see some pretty cool rock formations here as well!
+The hiking is never-ending and you’ll see some pretty cool rock formations here as well!

 6. Flaming Gorge National Recreation Area

 Flaming Gorge is filled with stunning canyon overlooks much like Zion National Park.
 The views and locations here provide lots of places to adventure around!
 You’re right by the Wyoming border as well!

 Want to take a wild guess as to how many acres are in this National Monument?
 There are over a million acres dedicated to this monument.
 This is the place for any adventure you’re looking for whether you want to hike to a viewpoint, adventure to a waterfall, or slot canyon–the options are truly endless here.